k98kurz/sqloquent/dox.md

 ##### `update(updates: dict, conditions: dict = {}) -> int:`

 Update the datastore and return number of records updated.
+Raises TypeError for invalid updates or conditions.

 ##### `delete() -> int:`